FAQ / Brain Integration

 Your sessions can be divided over several weeks, or, for out-of-town patients, finished over the course of two or three days.
 I recommend if a child is under 10 years old to schedule an hour on and an hour off throughout the day if you are coming in from out of town.
 If your child is under 6, we schedule ½ hour appointments thoughout the day.

-Q: What if I (or my child) is on medication?
+Q: What if I (or my child) am on medication?

 Medication does not compromise the treatment.
 I will ask you to follow up with your prescribing doctor to change any medication dosing.
 Often the child will need less medication after BIT.
 Please consult your medical doctor or psychiatrist with any questions.
 I am always happy to work with your other doctors.